iamseeley/tseeley.com/content/logs/cache-it.md

 playing around with caching pages and templates for this site.

-<aside>this site uses [simpl-site](https://github.com/iamseeley/simpl-site). simpl-site is a server-side rendered website builder. it enables the creation of dynamic websites using markdown content, handlebars templates, and a plugin system. this website is powered by simpl-site.</aside>
+<aside>this site uses <a href="https://github.com/iamseeley/simpl-site" target="_blank">simpl-site</a>. simpl-site is a server-side rendered website builder. it enables the creation of dynamic websites using markdown content, handlebars templates, and a plugin system. this website is powered by simpl-site.</aside>

 it seems silly to go through the process of retrieving the handlebars template and markdown content then rendering the html on every page load.